deeowemez/tictactoe-python/README.md

 	*don't implement any form of artificial intelligence − a random field choice made by the computer is good enough for the game.

-** file was created before learning git version control and thus the lack of commits
+** file was created before learning git version control and thus the lack of first commits